Don’t wait for Black Friday — Shop these deals in advance - National | Globalnews.ca

 The Curator independently decides what topics and products we feature.
 When you purchase an item through our links, we may earn a commission.
 Promotions and products are subject to availability and retailer terms.

+Have you heard the shopping news?
+(Yes, lean in!)
 Amazon Canada’s Early Black Friday Sale will kickoff November 20, featuring deals on a wide range of items—from electronics and home essentials to toys and more.
 It’s the perfect opportunity to grab holiday gifts and score amazing discounts before they disappear!
 Sign up for Prime to get free shipping on orders over $25, plus get access to Prime video.

-Read on to shop early deals to get a head start on the savings.
+The best part?
+You don’t have to wait to shop.
+With an array of deals from brands like Currentbody, Wayfair,Silk & Snow and more, you can get a head start on the savings right now.
+Read on for slashed prices on coveted products.

+Glow and unwind this Black Friday with the CurrentBody Skin LED Therapy Panel & Sauna Blanket — your at-home spa duo for radiant skin and total-body relaxation.
+Let LED light rejuvenate your complexion while the infrared sauna blanket melts away stress.
+Together, they boost collagen, ease muscle tension, detox your body, and leave you feeling refreshed from the inside out.

 The Dyson Supersonic Origin features intelligent heat control to protect hair’s natural shine and powerful airflow for fast, precise drying.
 Lightweight and makes styling easy while reducing heat damage and frizz.